Call for Papers

 - Peer assessments

-From individual educator to school/university programs.
-How do we manage the process of designing and delivering effective modules in the wider context of a suite of modules (be that a degree, certificate, amongst others), quality assurance by universities, accreditation requirements, and balancing the competing needs of teaching and service.
+- From individual educator to school/university programs.
+How do we manage the process of designing and delivering effective modules in the wider context of a suite of modules (be that a degree, certificate, amongst others)?
+How do we reflect upon and monitor the quality of our programmes what quality assurance activities are needed by universities, how does PSRB and accreditation requirements influence learning and teaching and how do we balance the competing needs of teaching and service.

 - Designing and implementing effective curriculum change

 - Integrating our teaching into PSRB and accreditation processes

 - Ensuring that the curriculum remains relevant and future-proof